-President Gonzalo established the international line of the Communist Party of Peru.
-As proletarian internationalists, he teaches us that we must begin by unfolding the Peruvian revolution through the People’s War as part of, and at the service of, the world proletarian revolution.
-We are marching towards our inalterable goal, Communism; taking into account that each revolution is unfolded within the zigzags of world politics.
+Chairman Gonzalo has established the international line of the Communist Party of Peru.
+As proletarian internationalists, he teaches us that we must begin by unfolding the Peruvian revolution through people’s war as part of, and at the service of, the world proletarian revolution, marching towards our inalterable goal, Communism, taking into account that each revolution unfolds within the zigzags of world politics.

-In appraising the world situation, President Gonzalo begins with Lenin’s thesis: “The economic relationships of imperialism constitute the basis of the existing international situation.
-The history of the XX Century has been defined completely by this new phase of capitalism, its last and highest phase,” and that the difference between oppressed and oppressor countries is a distinctive feature of imperialism.
-Since we are in its final and highest phase, imperialism, in order to analyze the current situation we cannot depart from the fundamental contradiction of capitalism.
+In appraising the world situation, Chairman Gonzalo begins from Lenin’s thesis: “The economic relationships of imperialism constitute the basis of the existing international situation.
+The history of the XX Century has been defined completely by this new phase of capitalism, its last and highest phase,” and that the distinction between oppressor and oppressed countries is a distinctive feature of imperialism.
+Therefore, in order to see the current situation we cannot depart from the fundamental contradiction of capitalism, since we are in its final and highest phase, imperialism.

 1. THE NEW ERA